donnerhanson/compiler-construction-2021/git-best-practices.md

 - Proper use of git will be considered for grading.
   - Complete solutions uploaded to the repo just before  sumission and not containing a trail of your work **will not be accepted for grading**.

-- Assignment 1 will be individual work.
-Every student will invite me as a collaborator and document the progress on Assignment 1 by regularly updating git.
-- Assignments 2-5 can be done groups of two.
+- Assignments can be done groups of two.
    - To manage collaboration in the group, it makes sense to make a repo for each group.
    - Unless there are major changes in the composition of the groups, do not make a new repo for a new assignment.
 Rather create meaningful subfolders such as `Assignment2`, etc.
 - Use the repo to create a trail of your work.
 Commit and push often.